 The biorefinery concept describes the utilisation of biomass to generate a range of products, for example fuels, platform chemicals and high-value chemicals, in a manner similar to the refinery of petrochemicals [2].
 Interest in the biorefinery concept as part of a bio-based economy is increasing with technological advances in agriculture, biotechnology and chemistry, as well as societal drivers [2,6].
-Moreover, it is believed that the successful implementation of an integrated biorefinery platform with the co-production of valuable products can make 2nd generation bioethanol cost-effective [7,8].
+Moreover, it is believed that the successful implementation of an integrated biorefinery platform with the coproduction of valuable products can make 2nd generation bioethanol cost-effective [7,8].
 In this process, ethanol is generated from the fermentation of monosaccharides extracted and depolymerised from the cellulose and hemicellulose fractions of lignocellulosic biomass.
-However, due to the highly recalcitrant structure of lignocellulose, extraction and depolymerisation of monosaccharides is a difficult process, often with low monosaccharide yield due to decomposition of released monosaccharides under harsh reaction conditions.
+However, due to the highly recalcitrant structure of lignocellulose, extraction and depolymerisation of monosaccharides is a difficult process, often with low yield.
 Moreover, available technologies for lignocellulosic fractionation are expensive, and frequently use toxic solvents to access biomass components, presenting an environmental concern [9].